-Not all exercise equipment is right for everyone, so we’re going to be looking into a wide range of products, what they do and who they’re for, and help you determine which one is right for you.
+Not all exercise equipment is right for everyone, so we’re going to be looking into a wide range of products, what they do, and who they’re for to help you determine which pieces are right for you.

 Average Price Range: $10-$15 (Low End) or $100+ (High End)